Ateez: 2024: Towards the Light: Will to Power world tour, Coachella, Golden Hour: Part. 1 and 2, Mawazine and Japanese releases

 2025: Continuation of "Towards the Light: Will to Power" world tour, Golden Hour: Part.
-3, "In Your Fantasy" world tour and contract renewal
+3, In Your Fantasy edition, "In Your Fantasy" world tour and contract renewal

-On January 18, Ateez began the European leg of their world tour with shows in Lyon, Milan, Zurich, London, Manchester, Amsterdam, Barcelona, Cologne, Copenhagen, Berlin, Paris and Brussels.
+On January 18, Ateez began the European leg of their world tour, Towards the Light: Will to Power, with shows in Lyon, Milan, Zurich, London, Manchester, Amsterdam, Barcelona, Cologne, Copenhagen, Berlin, Paris and Brussels.
 They also became the first K-pop group to hold and sell-out a concert in Europe's largest indoor venue, Paris La Défense Arena.
 The tour concluded on March 23 following two encore performances in Seoul.

-On March 7, Seonghwa made his runway debut during Paris Fashion Week for Isabel Marant's Fall/Winter 2025 collection, after previously modeling for their Spring 2025 campaign alongside Kate Moss.
 On March 18, Ateez won iHeartRadio's K-Pop Artist of the Year award.
+On March 28 and 29, Ateez held a third 'ATINY's Voyage: From A to Z' fanmeeting in Kobe.
 On March 31, Ateez announced their fifth world tour, In Your Fantasy, covering South Korea, North America, and Japan.
-They held a third 'ATINY's Voyage: From A to Z' fanmeeting in Kobe on March 28 and 29.

 On April 23, they were nominated for the American Music Awards' Favorite K-Pop Artist award.

 On May 14, Ateez released the concert film, Towards the Light: Will to Power, showcasing their January 2024 performance at the Jamsil Arena in Seoul.
 The film was screened across Asia, North America, Europe, and other countries, and presented by CJ 4DPLEX and Trafalgar Releasing via ScreenX, 4DX, Ultra 4DX, and traditional 2D formats.

-On June 10, Gallant released "Underpressure!" featuring Wooyoung, after performing the song together on June 1 prior to its release for the Seoul Jazz Festival.
 On June 13, Ateez released their twelfth EP Golden Hour: Part.3, with the lead single "Lemon Drop".
 It debuted at No. 2 on the Billboard 200.
 "Lemon Drop" debuted at No. 69 on the Billboard Hot 100, marking Ateez's first entry on the chart and making them the third K-pop boy group to chart on the Billboard Hot 100.